 Under the Hood

-Alpina put the 745i's 4.4-liter V-8 in the B7, as today's 750i and its 4.8-liter engine were not around when development began, and the 760Li's V-12 was deemed too heavy for a sporty offshoot.
-Modifications to the 745i's engine include a supercharger, a strengthened crankshaft, new pistons and fuel injectors, and a new exhaust system.
-Total output is 500 hp and 516 pounds-feet of torque, a considerable increase over the 325-hp 745i — not to mention the 360-hp 750i and 438-hp 760i.
+Today's 750i and its 4.8-liter engine were not around when development began on the B7, so its engine is a supercharged version of the 4.4-liter V-8 from the earlier 745i.
+(The 760Li's V-12 was deemed too heavy for a sporty offshoot.)
+Modifications to the 745i's engine include a supercharger, a strengthened crankshaft, new pistons and fuel injectors and a new exhaust system.
+Total output is 500 hp at 5,500 rpm and 516 pounds-feet of torque at 4,250 rpm, a considerable increase over the 325-hp 745i — not to mention the 360-hp 750i and 438-hp 760i.
 Alpina says the B7 can reach a top speed of 186 mph, and it earns a respectable 23 mpg on the highway.